-Promote just, peaceful and inclusive societies
+Promote just, peaceful, and inclusive societies.

 Data can help the fight for peace and justice.
 We can begin by making sure every person is counted.
 Amazingly, the births of more than 1 in 10 children under the age of 5 are not registered, so they don’t officially exist and therefore lack basic human rights and protection.
-As basic as it sounds, one of the objectives of Goal 16 is to ensure the existence of every human being is recorded.
+As basic as it sounds, one of the objectives of Goal 16 is to ensure that the existence of every human being is recorded.

 If we want to eliminate inequality based on gender, ethnicity, and beliefs, we must achieve justice.
 Women and children are often targeted in conflicts – abused, raped, and killed.
 A UN official confirmed the existence of a price list for child slaves published by IS, suggesting how heinous their treatment can be.
 But it is wrong to assume this problem exists only in conflict zones; violence toward women and children is everywhere.
 The United States itself has an appalling track record – every two minutes a woman is raped – suggesting many countries need to invest in protecting the vulnerable.
-Ranked 144th on the global peace index, the United States has an opportunity to set an example by improving peace and security within its own borders by 2030.
+Ranked 121st on the global peace index, the United States has an opportunity to set an example by improving peace and security within its own borders by 2030.

 Data can help the fight for peace and justice.
 We can begin by making sure every person is counted.
 Amazingly, the births of more than 1 in 10 children under the age of 5 are not registered, according to data from the World Bank.
 In other words, they don’t officially exist and, therefore, lack basic human rights and protection.
 As basic as it sounds, one of the objectives of Global Goal 16 is to ensure that the existence of every human being is recorded.
-Data, documenting a person, is a basic human right.
+Data documenting a person is a basic human right.
 Data can also shine a light on violence and conflict, helping us understand how to stop them.

 Responsible for a country’s laws, justice system, and enforcement, governments naturally play a central role in bringing about peace and justice.
 But the private sector also has a role to play.
-Every conflict depends on a supply chain for weapons and other goods.
-Governments can attempt to stop such trade by placing export controls on certain countries; corporations can contribute by ensuring their goods and services are helping to resolve conflict, not exacerbate it.

 For some conflicts around the world, private-sector supply chains are the cause.
 For example, all of the electronics we use depend on tin, tantalum, tungsten, and gold.
 The Democratic Republic of Congo has one of the few rich deposits of ores needed to produce these metals.
-Given the explosion of electronic devices the world uses, it’s a huge asset to improve the well-being of the Congo.
+Given the explosion of electronic devices the world uses, it’s a huge benefit to improve the well-being of the Congo.
 However, weak government and strong rebel groups have caused the opposite to happen; these valuable minerals instead fuel conflict and violence.

 As our world shrinks with every newborn child and with every newly integrated supply chain, finding a way to live in peace and harmony is our only hope for survival.
 We can all help – nations, governments, corporations, and individuals – to stop the nightmares for so many and help them dream once again.